 Stephanie C. Linnartz †

-Executive Vice President and Chief Marketing and Commerical Officer
+Executive Vice President and Global Chief Marketing and Commerical Officer

 Stephanie Linnartz is executive vice president and chief marketing and commercial officer for Marriott International, Inc. She is responsible for providing strategic leadership to the Information Technology, Brand Management, Marketing, eCommerce, Sales, Reservations, Revenue Management, and Consumer Insight functions for the Marriott Hotels, The Ritz-Carlton, JW Marriott, Bulgari, EDITION, Renaissance, Gaylord Hotels, Autograph Collection, AC Hotels by Marriott, Moxy, Courtyard, Fairfield Inn & Suites, SpringHill Suites, Residence Inn, TownePlace Suites, Protea Hotels, and Marriott Executive Apartments brands worldwide.